 We’re back!
-There’ll be another Words on the Terrace at The Cumberland Arms, Newcastle on the 22nd of June, 7pm.
+There’ll be another Words on the Terrace outdoors at The Cumberland Arms, Newcastle on the 22nd of June, 7pm.
 Our headline poets will be Scott Tyrell (BBC Slam Champion, Radio 3’s The Verb) and Lisette Auton, whose novel The Secret of Haven Point is upcoming with Puffin.
-We also have sets from Dominic JP Nelson-Ashley and there’s more to be announced!
+We also have sets from Dominic JP Nelson-Ashley, Leks T and music from Wilf Stone and Haythem Mohamed.
+All hosted by the wonderful Jessica Johnson.

 The whole thing is being paid for with Cultural Recovery Funding, which means it’s ABSOLUTELY FREE TO ATTEND!
 Just email firstname.lastname@example.org to book a ticket.
 When you book you will be allocated a table.
 If you want to sit with some mates, you can sit together in a table of up to 6 people.
 Or, if you’d like to sit in a one or two person table that’s also fine.
 Just let us know when you email.

-Oh and we sold out in a week last time, so don’t say I didn’t warn you, yeah?
+Oh and there’s only a handful of tickets left, so don’t say I didn’t warn you, yeah?

 Scott has been a poet and performer since the turn of the century.
 An award-winning comedian, creative director and multiple slam-winning poet (including the BBC Slam and UK Anti- Slam), he has performed his work at many national and international festivals including Glastonbury, the Edinburgh Fringe, the Prague Fringe, WOMAD, and the Cheltenham Literature Festival.